 Higher education for an adult is a life-changing experience.
 Most often, adults go to school to further their education in hopes of a salary increase, chances for promotion, or they go to school for a change, hoping to enter into a better field or pursue a field that they have a deep-rooted passion for.

 Feeling out of place upon returning to school later in life is common.
 For some high school seniors, the notion of going immediately to college isn’t appealing.
 However, many people who opt not to go to college out of high school decide later in life that more education can increase pay and career options.
 These are strong motives, but returning to school later in life does have some challenges.

 Students who take the traditional college route often have the advantage of financial and emotional support from family.
 When you return to school later in life, though, you must often balance education with a job and family responsibilities.

 Adult students commonly work full-time jobs during the day and take classes or complete work in the evenings and on weekends.
-They must also figure out how to work in parenting obligations and balancing responsibilities with a spouse.
+They must also figure out how to work on parenting obligations and balance responsibilities with a spouse.

 Feelings of Inadequacy

 Adult, non-traditional college students are often more motivated to earn a degree than students fresh out of high school, but often they must overcome fear or discomfort in the classroom, according to a July 2011 FOXBusiness article.
 Adult students are often the minority in college classes.
 While some seize the opportunity to learn from younger cohorts, others may feel inadequate or uncomfortable learning the same information or skills as traditional-aged students.
 Getting over this fear or uncertainty quickly is key to success.